Recommended tire pressure for Mitsubishi 3000GT tires.

 If your Mitsubishi is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
 Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

-What is the recommended tire pressure for my Mitsubishi?
+What is the recommended tire pressure for Mitsubishi?

 Recommended tire pressure for Mitsubishi is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
 Find your Mitsubishi year or model to get recommended tire inflation for Mitsubishi tires.

-How do I find my recommended tire pressure setting for my Mitsubishi?
+How do I find recommended tire pressure setting for Mitsubishi?
 What is correct Mitsubishi tire pressure?

 You can find your Mitsubishi recommended tire pressure in Mitsubishi owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
 Recommended tire inflation for Mitsubishi will be listed in psi, bar or kPa.